rivermont/spidy/README.md

 Falconwarriorr's development branch.
 He is constantly adding new features to his, and I am slowly implementing them into the master branch.

+## saving-test

 # TODO
   - Log length of wordFile to console/logFile
   - Change arguments to a required list

 # Acknowledgements
-I'd like to thank Pluralsight for providing an amazing platfom for learning any language.
+I'd like to thank [Pluralsight](https://www.pluralsight.com/) for providing an amazing platfom for learning any language.
-Specifically the Python Fundamentals course by Austin Bingham and Robert Smallshire.
+Specifically the [Python Fundamentals](https://www.pluralsight.com/courses/python-fundamentals/) course by Austin Bingham and Robert Smallshire.

 # Contribute